shadadu/hackathon_space_effector/README.md

 # Training DGM
 1. rosrun object_tracking dgm_pretrain.py _T:=2.0 _iters:=300 _batch:=192

+# Work in Progress
+1. Improve DGM-HJB training and intercept algorithms.
+2. Ensure DGM better includes valid trajectory and valid/invalid states checking via cost function penalties, constrains or a neural network prediction.
+3. Improve intercept planning/metrics from proximity to contact and grasping.

 # Architecture
 There are mainly two(2) docker containers (astrobee and moveit) that communicate by a ros bridge container.
 Object instantiation and Perception are handled in the astrobee container which uses NASA's astrobee project